 There has recently been a great deal of hysteria on the subject of cycling-related impotency.
-The thrust of the argument is that the rider's weight flattens the penile arteries against the saddle, reducing blood-flow capacity of these articles, which are required for tumescence.
+The thrust of the argument is that the rider's weight flattens the penile arteries against the saddle, reducing blood-flow capacity of these arteries, which are required for tumescence.

 Cyclists who have problems with this, or who regularly experience numbness, should experiment with saddle position so that the sit bones are carrying their share of the load.
 Cyclists with persistent problems should consider switching to a saddle with a cutout or dip, or a recumbent, as recumbent seats are thought to eliminate this sort of problem.

 [These problems, and many others, can be caused, or worsened, by obsessively riding long distances, well beyond when pain begins.
 Listen to what your body is telling you!
 I used to have moderate penile numbness after riding more than 75 miles, but it went away within a day or two.
 This no longer happens -- possibly because I use better saddles and am better at adjusting them, and probably also because I rarely ride more than 60 miles in a day. -- John Allen]

-One "solution" that has been tried and abandoned many times over the decades is the split seat.
+One "solution" that has been tried and abandoned many times over the decades is the dual-pad seat.
 This type of seat has two roundish pads, side by side, usually on a horizontal bar.
 Frequently the pads can rock up and down within a narrow range.
 This type of seat has no central "nose" and for this reason it is sometimes believed to be a good choice for riders with prostate or penile numbness issues.

 Unfortunately, this type of seat commonly causes more problems than it "cures."